Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation

-Several recent works have begun to address partial observability in automated penetration testing.
-The dominant approach has been to augment RL algorithms with recurrent architectures.
-Zhang et al. combine Double DQN with LSTM \cite{zhang_improved_2022}, while Li et al. propose EPPTA, replacing PPO's feedforward networks with RNNs \cite{li_eppta_2023}.
-Ren et al. follow the same principle, also adding an LSTM architecture to PPO, but additionally incorporate an intrinsic curiosity module to help with exploration.
-Beyond RNN approaches, \citet{li2024knowledge} incorporate reward machines~\citep{icarte2022reward} to encode domain knowledge by providing intermediate rewards when the agent transitions between predefined states. \citet{terranova2024leveraging} initially formulate penetration testing as a POMDP but acknowledge that standard DRL algorithms struggle with high partial observability \cite{terranova2024leveraging}.
-To address this, they augment the observation space with historical information (e.g., previously exploited vulnerabilities), effectively transforming the POMDP into an augmented MDP, which is easier to solve.
-Beyond RNN approaches, Li et al. incorporate reward machines (RM), a form of \cite{li2024knowledge}.
-Reward machines allow encoding of domain knowledge by providing intermediate rewards when the agent transitions between predefined states within the machine state machine \cite{icarte2022reward}.
-The authors implement two reward machines representing different preferences and compare Q-learning with reward machines to standard DQN.
+Recognizing this gap, several recent works have begun to address partial observability in automated penetration testing.
+The dominant approach has been to augment RL algorithms with recurrent architectures. \citet{zhang_improved_2022} combine Double DQN with LSTM, while \citet{li_eppta_2023} propose EPPTA, replacing PPO's feedforward networks with RNNs. \citet{ren2024automated} follow the same principle, also adding an LSTM architecture to PPO, but additionally incorporate an intrinsic curiosity module to help with exploration.
+Beyond RNN approaches, \citet{li2024knowledge} incorporate reward machines~\citep{icarte2022reward} to encode domain knowledge by providing intermediate rewards when the agent transitions between predefined states. \citet{terranova2024leveraging} initially formulate penetration testing as a POMDP but acknowledge that standard DRL algorithms struggle with high partial observability.
+To address this, they augment the observation space with historical information (e.g., previously exploited vulnerabilities), effectively transforming the POMDP into an augmented MDP.